 Not wanting to acknowledge that brutal fact, all that the foundation is left with is the chilling satisfaction of its own undiminished and unaccountable authority.
 None of this, of course, can be said, least of all by the organizations that are still hoping for support.

-Like the system of patronage that served the arts and charity from the Renaissance through the 18th century, private foundations have the rarest privilege of all: they do not have to explain themselves.
+Like the system of patronage that served the arts and charity from the Renaissance through the eighteenth century, private foundations have the rarest privilege of all: they do not have to explain themselves.
 They do not have to justify the origins of their wealth, or how they use that wealth, or what the real benefit of their largesse is.

 In the end, what the foundation can be trusted to understand is not forest health, or climate change, or the imperatives of recycling; what it can be trusted to understand is the thing that gives it its privileges: its endowment.
 Unfortunately, managing how the endowment is invested often leads to conflicts with the stated social purpose of the foundation.